The Lord of the Rings Tarot

 Despite my minor criticisms, I like this deck.
 On a recent road trip, I got to know this set by reading the book aloud to my husband, a hard-core Lord of the Rings

 fan who has read the books at least a dozen times.
 We enjoyed it, discussed it, even learned from Donaldson's insights into Tolkien and tarot.
 I'd recommend the set

 for anyone who loves products designed around Tolkien's works.

-* I realize that many girls and women are now interested in Tolkien, and in RPGs, video games, etc (my own daughter included) ... so I am sure there are many women who do enjoy this set.
+* I realize that many girls and women are of course now interested in Tolkien, and in RPGs, video games, etc (my own daughter included)...
+I grew up at a time when there were very, very few of us... so I am sure there are many women who do enjoy this set.
 I should also add that the author and artist have portrayed women in

 very important roles, as they were portrayed by Tolkien himself - and the book addresses this significance.
 This is certainly not just a guy's deck.

 Read user reviews or purchase online at Amazon:

 The Lord of the Rings Tarot at Amazon